City-of-Helsinki/yjdh/frontend/benefit/applicant/README.md

 # Applicant

-User interface for applicant to send Helsinki-benifit applications
+User interface for applicant to send Helsinki benefit applications